Cybersecurity Services in Burlington for Local Businesses

 Mike Pearlstein, CISSP.
 CEO, Fusion Computing

-Fusion has served GTA businesses since 2012.
-Our security leadership holds active CISSP certification.
-Every cybersecurity engagement is aligned to CIS Controls v8.1.
-The same framework used by enterprises and government agencies, applied to businesses with 10 to 150 employees.
+Fusion Computing has served Halton Region and GTA businesses since 2012.
+Our security leadership holds active CISSP certification, and every Burlington cybersecurity engagement is aligned to CIS Controls v8.1, the same framework used by enterprises and government agencies, applied to manufacturers, clinics, and professional firms with small internal IT teams.
 We don’t sell fear.
-We build documented, auditable security postures that satisfy insurers, auditors, and regulators.
+We build documented, auditable security postures that satisfy customers, insurers, auditors, and regulators.

 Need full managed IT?
 See Managed IT Services Burlington →